gorsnehal/RoboND-Term1-P1-SearchAndSample/README.md

 ---
 ### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.

-You're reading it!

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

 New function named 'color_thresh_SG' has been written.
 Following are the modifications compared to base version
 1. Pixel values above threshold (rgb_thresh_Gr), identified as Ground pixels - Brighter pixels
 2. Obstacle threshold being added : rgb_thresh_Ob
-3. Pixel values below threshold (rgb_thresh_Ob), identified as Obstace pixels - Darker pixels
+3. Pixel values below threshold (rgb_thresh_Ob), identified as Obstacle pixels - Darker pixels
 4. Image converted from RGB -> HSV space using OpenCV function
-5. Yellow color pixels identified in HSV space with lower threshold at '20,100,100' & upper threshold at '30,255,255' (Using OpenCV fnction inRange)
+5. Yellow color pixels identified in HSV space with lower threshold at '20,100,100' & upper threshold at '30,255,255' (Using OpenCV function inRange)
 6. Identified rock pixels removed from obstacle pixels (cleanup)

-Here is an example of how to include an image in your writeup.

 ![alt text][image1]